mk-dryer/kitchen-pal/README.md

    - **Recipe_Ingredients**
    - **Recipe_Link** (optional)

-You may also add new records to your table on the Execute SQL tab by adapting the following SQL command : _INSERT INTO recipes (Recipe_Name, Recipe_Ingredients, Recipe_Link) VALUES ("RECIPE NAME HERE", "INGREDIENT1, INGREDIENT2, INGREDIENT3", "link")_
+You may also add new records to your table on the Execute SQL tab by adapting the following SQL command: _INSERT INTO recipes (Recipe_Name, Recipe_Ingredients, Recipe_Link) VALUES ("RECIPE NAME HERE", "INGREDIENT1, INGREDIENT2, INGREDIENT3", "link")_

 **Note:** You may omit a recipe link when adding new records to the table because only the **Recipe_Name** and **Recipe_Ingredients** fields are utilized by the program.
 However, I recommend you include a link for your own information.
 I once made the most wonderful Thai pumpkin soup from an online recipe but lost the link.
 I consider this to be one of the great tragedies of my life.